dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 Good job.
 Maybe it was easy, maybe it was not, but you made it.
 You installed Gulp using a terminal on *Windows*!

+## Step 4 - Configuring your own `gulpfile.js`

 **You already have Gulp installed, you're set.
-All you have to do is set it up for your particular work environment, as everyone has different configurations!
-Go to Google and find a Gulp tutorial for beginners to start learning how to configure gulpfile.js, install plugins and make it work for your workflow.
+All you have to do is set it up for your particular work environment, as everyone has different workflow and configurations!
+Go to Google and find some half-decent Gulp tutorial for beginners to start learning how to configure gulpfile.js, install plugins and make it work for your workflow.
 You can try [this tutorial](https://css-tricks.com/gulp-for-beginners/) or just use [Google](https://www.google.com/search?q=gulp+tutorial+beginner).**

 Try to familiarze yourself with Gulp and gulpfile.js configuration with tutorials, then you can create your own configuration for your development workflow.
-I listed some useful Gulp pugins below you can use as a reference.
-Most of these plugins have a basic tutorial expecting that you already know how to configure gulpfile.js, that's why knowing how to configure Gulp is important.
+I listed some useful Gulp pugins below you can use as a reference, however you wouldn't need every single of plugins listed below.
+Just get plugins that will be useful for your own typical workflow.
+Most of these plugins have a basic tutorial expecting that you already know how to configure gulpfile.js, that's why knowing how to configure Gulp is important, by referring to above paragraph "Start learning how to configure gulpfile.js".

-## Useful Gulp plugins
-**⚠️ Note: If you have trouble with one of these plugins, do the following: First, make sure you're not being stupid.
-Second, if it's actually plugins fault, not your fault, then you can check their GitHub repo and search or open an issue about the problem.
-If the plugin is active, you should get a solution pretty quickly.**
+_**⚠️ Note:** If you have trouble with one of these plugins, ensure that it's not an issue our end.
+If you can't figure out on what's going on, just check the plugin GitHub repo (rarely, if GitHub repo is not available, try using their available discussion tool) and search or open an issue about the problem.
+If the plugin is active, you should get responses with solutions quickly._

 Gulp is an automatic tool that help you out with several web development related tasks such as: